h-jannat/ba-sionna/QUICKSTART_CDL.md

 ### Training is slower with CDL

 This is expected!
 CDL generation is more complex.
 Options:
-1. Use smaller batch size (512 instead of 1024)
+1. Use smaller batch size (default 256; lower if needed)
 2. Reduce number of CDL models (use ["A", "C"] instead of all 5)
-3. Train geometric model first, then fine-tune with CDL

 ### NaN gradients / loss